Making the Museum Autism Friendly – best practice from around the world

 Changes in light and noise levels can also cause distress.
 Some museums have film commentaries or interactive displays that play automatically.
 These sudden noises and images have the potential to trigger a negative reaction.
 Bright lights and displays can result in sensory overload.
 The sheer scale and size of a large museum could make a visit difficult – having lots of different rooms with no clear route around can be overwhelming.

-No one museum is the same, and many people with autism find visiting unknown places a challenge in itself.
-Often people will do a lot of research and planning before taking a trip to a new place.
+No one museum is the same, and many Autistic people find visiting unknown places a challenge in itself.
+Both they and their families will often do a lot of research and planning before taking a trip to a new place.

 How museums are working towards being autism friendly